Angelelz/WinHelloUnlock/ReadMe.md

 [KeePass]: https://keepass.info/
 [WinHello]: https://support.microsoft.com/en-us/help/17215/windows-10-what-is-hello

 This plugin is heavily based on [KeePassWinHello][KeePassWinHello] and [KeePassQuickUnlock][QuickUnlock].
-I am not a programmer, so I copied most of the code from them, but implemented a different way of storing the MasterKey data to allow plugin functionality, even afer rebooting your computer, using Password Vault, Pasword Credentials and Key Credentials from Windows UWP APIs.
+I am not a programmer, so I copied most of the code from them, but implemented a different way of storing the MasterKey data to allow plugin functionality, even after rebooting your computer, using Password Vault, Password Credentials and Key Credentials from Windows UWP APIs.

 [KeePassWinHello]: https://github.com/sirAndros/KeePassWinHello
 [QuickUnlock]: https://github.com/JanisEst/KeePassQuickUnlock